Mechanics in Focus: The New Slim d’Hermès Faubourg of dreams and Hermès’ Journey to Becoming a Watchmaker

 Earlier this year, to mark the 10th anniversary of the Slim d’Hermès, Hermès once again drew on the creativity of Dimitri Rybaltchenko, who designed the Slim d’Hermès Cheval Brossé (“Brushed Horse”).
 This 24-piece limited edition features an azure-blue enamel dial, upon which an abstract horse motif in vivid colours has been applied using pad printing.
 Rybaltchenko, who represents the second generation of his family to design for Hermès Carrés—his father Vladimir and great-uncle Philippe Ledoux previously worked for the Parisian house—was also the inspiration behind this year’s Watches and Wonders highlight, the Hermès Arceau Rocabar de Rire, based on the eponymous silk scarf and featuring a playful illustration of a horse sticking out its tongue, brought vividly to life on the watch.

-Once again, Hermès has drawn inspiration from its iconic silk scarves to launch its latest special edition: the Slim d’Hermès Faubourg of Dreams.
-The dial of this new timepiece is an interpretation of the “Faubourg of Dreams” scarf.
+Once again, Hermès has drawn inspiration from its iconic silk scarves to launch its latest special edition: the Slim d’Hermès Faubourg of dreams.
+The dial of this new timepiece is an interpretation of the “Faubourg of dreams” scarf.
 In a design by Stuart Patience, the Parisian Hermès boutique at 24 Rue du Faubourg Saint-Honoré is transformed into a space capsule journeying through the cosmos.
 The dial thus presents a small section of the silk carré, embracing the same theme—with the horse, too, positioned as the focal point at the centre of the scene.
-In this way, the horse is stylised as the nucleus of the brand’s history, surrounded by further illustrations by Stuart Patience, drifting through the air—including a subtle depiction of a Birkin Bag.
+In this way, the horse is stylised as the nucleus of the brand’s history, surrounded by further illustrations by Stuart Patience, drifting through the air—including a nod to the Haut à Courroies, the first bag ever made by the maison.

 The Significance of 24 Rue du Faubourg Saint-Honoré

-The dial of the Slim d’Hermès Faubourg of Dreams, with its subtle Hermès references, not only recalls aspects of the maison’s product universe but, through the implied rotation of its elements, also evokes the sensation of floating in a space capsule.
-This impression is reinforced by details such as a scarf drifting out of the stylised Birkin Bag, a horseshoe dangling below, a cup pouring water, and a telephone receiver—which, shown in the foreground in greater scale, appears to float in zero gravity.
+The dial of the Slim d’Hermès Faubourg of dreams, with its subtle Hermès references, not only recalls aspects of the maison’s product universe but, through the implied rotation of its elements, also evokes the sensation of floating in a space capsule.
+This impression is reinforced by details such as a scarf drifting out of the Haut à Courroies, a horseshoe dangling below, a cup pouring water, and a telephone receiver—which, shown in the foreground in greater scale, appears to float in zero gravity.
 At the centre of the dial is a large horse, positioned as the key element reflecting the brand’s identity.
-Its many shades of grey are achieved through a colouring technique based on abrasion.
+It displays a range of grey tones, achieved through an engraving technique based on careful abrasion.
 The chest of the horse forms the starting point for the baton-shaped hour and minute hands.
 To give the other dial elements, set on a sapphire glass ring, a sense of depth, two essential artisanal techniques have been employed: miniature painting and appliqué engraving.

 The background—designed as a space capsule to enhance the spatial effect of the dial—features a semicircular aperture that brings back the recurring motif of outer space.
 This cosmic landscape has been created on a base of aventurine flecked with gold leaf, upon which stars, and depending on the version, either yellow or blue planets have been painted by hand.